hyperledger/anoncreds-spec/spec/terminology.md

 ~ One of the most significant differences between the AnonCreds and W3C [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) is how a credential is bound to the [[ref: holder]].
 With the Verifiable Credential, the holder binding happens without additional interactions between the [[ref: holder]] and [[ref: issuer]].
 However, this approach comes with a lack of privacy for the [[ref: holder]].
 The correlatability of credentials due to the necessity of revealing a persistent identifier related to the [[ref: holder]] is one such privacy issue.

 ~ AnonCreds are bound to the [[ref: holder]] with a non-correlatable secret only known to the [[ref: holder]] itself called a link secret*.
 Instead of a persistent identifier, the link secret as a blind attribute is sent to the  [[ref: issuer]] during credential issuance.
-The issuer signs every calim (including the blinded link secret) individually, enabling [[ref: selective disclosure]] (see below).
+The issuer signs every claim (including the blinded link secret) individually, enabling [[ref: selective disclosure]] (see below).
 It means the [[ref: issuer ]] does not know the exact value of the link secret, and the [[ref: holder]] can prove the ownership of credentials to a [[ref: verifier]] without disclosing a persistent identifier.

 ~ *) The link secret is known as master secret in the Hyperledger Indy source code.
 However, the term "master secret" is outside the source code and older publications deprecated.